ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cmug_h2o.rst

    :align: center
    :width: 50%

-   Average Specific Humidity (hus) profile between 250 and 1 hPa from ERA-Interim data.
+   Average Specific Humidity (hus) profile between 250 and 1 hPa from ERA-Interim and CMIP6 model data.
 The diagnostic averages the complete time series, here 1985-2014.